iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 > Your "ENABLE EXPOSURE ALERT" button has not worked since its launch.
 Gone into settings > exposure alert > enable and NOTHING.
 Have an Android phone but know of iPhone users with the same problem.
 Located in Morris County, NJ.
 PLEASE FIX THIS!!<br> :date: __2020-12-22 14:24:30__

 > Not very helpful.
 I've NEVER been alerted of being or coming into contact with someone whose known to have covid19.
 This app is just an invasion of my privacy!<br> :date: __2020-12-21 21:53:27__

-> When the Middlesex Co health dept called me 6 days after my + test, the woman I spoke with knew about the app, but knew nothing about giving me a 6 digit verification code.
-If it's not her job to give it out (as the app says it is), then whose it is?
-This app isn't working the way it claims to be.
-If people can't tell the app they're + then no close contacts are being alerted through the app.
-Why does the health dept (at least Middlesex Co) not know to give out this code?<br> :date: __2020-12-12 08:37:45__